Peterson Ks 10, McCann homers as Mets beat Phils again, 5-1 - WHIZ News

 McCann had three hits, including a two-run homer in the eighth.
 Brandon Nimmo and Dominic Smith also got three hits apiece, and Francisco Lindor scored twice.

 Peterson (1-1) outpitched former Mets starter Zack Wheeler, allowing only two hits and rebounding nicely from a rough outing in Philadelphia last week.
-The second-year lefty solved the NL East rival Phillies after entering with a 16.50 ERA in two career starts against them and a 2.64 ERA in nine outings versus all other teams.
+The second-year lefty solved the NL East rival Phillies after entering with a 16.50 ERA in two career starts against them.
+He has a 2.64 mark in nine outings versus all other teams.

+“Making that small mechanical change and then just being able to get ahead of guys and really use the two-seam and slider tonight I thought was the big difference,” Peterson said.

 Three relievers finished a three-hitter for New York.
 Aaron Loup got five outs and Edwin Díaz fanned two in a perfect ninth against the meat of the Phillies’ order.